-» Reg D Requirement – The SEC Form D Explained
+» Reg D Requirements – The SEC Form D Explained

 Regulation D of the Securities and Exchange Act of 1933 makes it possible for companies to raise money, without formerly registering with the SEC.
-Instead of going through all the steps to issue a public offering, a company can issue a private offering under Reg D. There are multiple rules for Reg D including: Rule 504, Rule 505, and Rule 506.
+Instead of going through all the steps to issue a public offering, a company can issue a private offering under Reg D. Some of the Reg D requirements including: Rule 504, Rule 505, and Rule 506.
 Each one details out the amount of capital that can be raised, how many investors can participate, and the accreditation standards for investors.
 Regardless of which rule you use, the SEC requires you to complete and file Form D.

 Here is what you need to know about Form D, prior to issuing a private offering: